simogeo/Filemanager/ReadMe.txt

 	[path to FileManager]/connectors/[language extension]/filemanager.[language extension]

-FileManager currently includes connectors for PHP, JSP and CFM in the following locations:
+FileManager currently includes connectors for PHP and JSP in the following locations:

 	PHP: .../connectors/php/filemanager.php
 	JSP: .../connectors/jsp/filemanager.jsp
-	CFM: .../connectors/cfm/filemanager.cfm

 As long as a script exists at this location to respond to requests, you may split up the code (external libraries, configuration files, etc.) however you see fit.